Skip to main content

 Example Data File(s)

 In this example, we have two data files.
-Both correspond to a Undergraduate application type for Fall 2024.
+Both correspond to an undergraduate application type for fall 2024.

 The second file also has one contact per row, but it contains additional information about the application that the student provided upon submission.
-We still their student ID in column 1 to identify them, but now in column 35 we have their student type and in 36 the campus where they want to study.
+We still have their student ID in column 1 to identify them, but now, in column 35, we have their student type, and in 36, the campus where they want to study.

 The goal is to write the data from file 2 to the same application created by file 1.